logo for maremmaguide.com

 A hard, granular and cooked cheese commonly known as "Parmesan" in the UK.
 It is made entirely from grass fed cows milk with the only additive being salt and matured for between 12 and 36 months.
 Parmigiano Reggiano has a sharp, complex fruity/nutty taste with a strong umami flavour and a slightly gritty texture.

-To read about "Ristorante Il Leccio" and browse the whole restaurant menu, click on this Restaurant Maremma link.
+To read about "Ristorante Il Leccio" and browse the whole of their restaurant menu, click on this Restaurant Maremma link.

 This typical Italian cheese menu is taken from one of my favourite restaurants in Follonica: La Lanternina 2 Palmieri situated along the seafront in Pratorantieri.